ethsanders/HyCord/README.md

 ## Installation
 ### General Installation
 1. Make a folder for the repository.
-2. For all installation methods you will  need the "env" file in the root of the repository.
-For Docker installation, that can be downloaded [here](https://github.com/ProfessorPiggos/HyCord/blob/master/env).
-If you are not using docker, you will need to rename the file to ".env"
+2. For all installation methods you will  need the ".env" file in the root of the repository.
+For Docker installation, that can be downloaded [here](https://github.com/ProfessorPiggos/HyCord/blob/master/.env).
-3. Edit the values in the env file.
+3. Edit the values in the ".env" file.
 You can do this by editing the values after the equals sign.
 Information on each value can be found below.
 #### Required:
 ###### TOKEN
 You must put a Discord bot token here.
 Google "Discord bot key tutorial" for info on how to get this token.